 She moves shyly closer and pulls his shirt over his head, stretching up onto her toes to reach and getting the fabric caught momentarily on his ear.

-She shrugs, green eyes drinking in his taught stomach and sparsely haired chest.
-He wonders for what must now be an infinite time why a young woman is aesthetically drawn to a man of his age, but decides now is not the time to worry about such things.
+She shrugs, drinking in his taut stomach and sparsely haired chest.
+He wonders for what must now be the infinite time why a young woman is aesthetically drawn to a man of his age, but decides now is not the time to worry about such things.
 He smirks at the sudden darkness in her eyes and she bites seductively at her bottom lip.

 "Hey, I have a face you know!"

-She blushes prettily but lets her eyes linger just a little longer before returning to his amused gaze.
-He extends long, pianinst's fingers to pluck at the delicate fabric of her top, all the while keeping his blue eyes trained on her face.
+She blushes prettily, but lets her eyes linger just a little longer before returning to his amused gaze.
+He extends long, pianinst's fingers to pluck at the delicate fabric of her top, all the while keeping his eyes trained on her face.

 "You're sure this is what you want?"

 He almost doesn't ask her, she has given him the answer repeatedly, but she is half his age and he needs to hear her say it now.

 It's a whisper, but it's enough.
 She doesn't beg him or buck her hips into his or squeal at him to 'fuck her already' like the girls her age he has found easily accessible courtesy of the internet.
 The situation may be foreign but she is still Cameron as he's always known her and she smiles at him gently as he inches up her top, simply lifting her arms so he can pull it over her head.